 But it is obvious how bare naked films have to be with their storytelling.
 They spoon feed it to you, which is a luxury with creative fiction.
 We don’t have that (but we should!).

-However, I kept my eyes peeled because there were doubts in my storyteller’s head how they were going to explain away my doubts.
+However, I kept my eyes peeled because there were doubts in my storyteller’s head about how they would explain away my doubts.
 But they did it.

 What rounded out Chapter 2 for me was the relationships John has with everyone – Santino, Winston, Cassian, Gianna, and the Bowery King, to name a few.
 The movie made their interactions intriguing to me and kept me emotionally invested.
-You don’t expect cold-blooded killers to have such deep-seated relationships with their wards, but the mythology of John Wick gives us that.
+Of course, you don’t expect cold-blooded killers to have such deep-seated relationships with their wards, but the mythology of John Wick gives us that.

-With all these complicated relationships and mythology, Winston has set forth only two rules they have to follow.
+Winston has set forth only two rules they have to follow with all these complicated relationships and mythology.
 So, of course, someone is going to have to break them.
-Several someones over the course of two hours!
+Several people over the course of two hours!

 Not many spoilers from me today, but I am ready for Chapter 3.
 No place is safe.
 Maybe that’s what Chapter 3‘s byline will be: John Wick: Chapter 3: IN SPACE.